about me:

 Biography:

-Katherine Emily (Katja) Rumin (b.2002) is a Tallinn-based performer-composer whose current work is centred on the classical and traditional music fields and spreading beyond that, finding the spaces between respecting tradition and creative freedom.
+Katherine Emily (Katja) Rumin (b.2002) is a Tallinn-based performer-composer whose current work is rooted in the Western classical and traditional music fields and spreading beyond that, in search of the spaces between tradition and creativity.
 Starting her music studies at a young age as a choral singer and pianist, her main instrument in classical music spaces is viola, which she received her Bachelor’s degree in from the Royal Welsh College of Music and Drama (UK), having also studied at Oberlin Conservatory (US) and New England Conservatory Preparatory Division (US); during her first degree she studied composition and historical performance as second studies.
 Some of her main mentors include Dorothea Vogel, Kirsten Docter, Martha Strongin-Katz (viola); Jihyun Kim, Marcelo Politano (composition).
 She additionally has participated in many noted masterclasses and courses throughout North America and Europe.

 She now is deepening her knowledge of another of her interests in the traditional music department of Estonian Academy of Music and Theatre, specialising in traditional singing, while continuing to participate in projects of classical, traditional, and other forms of music in Estonia and beyond.
 In the frames of her ethnomusic studies she also conducts ethnomusicological research, and has presented at the ”Young Voices” folkloristics conference at the University of Tartu (EE).

 Additionally to viola, ethno/choral singing, and composing, Katja also plays violin, baroque viola/violin, 12-string ethnographic kokle (Latvian psaltery variant), Estonian bagpipe, recorders/stabule (folk flute) and talharpa (archaic string instrument native to Sweden and Estonia), occasionally also returning to her roots in keyboard instruments.
-She also has a background in acting/theatre.
+She also has a background in acting/theatre, which continues to inform her artistic practice.

 —